Object-Oriented Dynamics Learning through Multi-Level Abstraction: Related Work

-\textbf{Instance Segmentation} has been one of the fundamental problems in computer vision.
+\textbf{Instance Segmentation} has been one of the fundamental problems in computer vision and many approaches have been proposed \citep{pinheiro2015learning,li2016fully,he2017mask}.
 Instance segmentation can be regarded as the combination of semantic segmentation and object localization.
-Many approaches have been proposed for instance segmentation, including DeepMask \citep{pinheiro2015learning}, InstanceFCN \citep{dai2016instance}, FCIS \citep{li2016fully}, and Mask R-CNN \citep{he2017mask}.
 Most models are supervised learning and require a large labeled training dataset. \citet{liu2015multi} proposes a weakly-supervised approach to infer object instances in foreground by exploiting dynamic consistency in video.
 In this paper, we design a self-supervised, three-level approach for learning dynamic rigid object instances.
-At the most abstract level, foreground detection produces region proposals for instance segmentation.
-The instance segmentation level then learns coarse dynamic instance segmentation.
+First, foreground detection computes region proposals for potential dynamic objects.
+Based on these region proposals, we then learn coarse dynamic instance segmentation.
 This coarse instance segmentation provides a guidance for learning accurate instances at the dynamics learning level, whose instance segmentation considers not only object appearances but also motion prediction conditioned on object-to-object relations and actions.

-\section{Multi-level Abstraction Object-oriented Predictor (MAOP)}
+\section{Multi-level Abstraction Object-Oriented Predictor (MAOP)}